 Split that up evenly into the chilled parfaits with set coffee jello, being careful to pour down the side of the glass (or onto the back of a spoon) to prevent disturbing the coffee layer.

 Another couple hours in the fridge, then you’re good to go!
 Top with whipped cream (homemade, of course), eat straight up, serve as dessert, as an afternoon snack/pick-me-up, or really, whenever you deem it appropriate to have some coffee (<– any and all the time).

 These little coffee jello parfaits are perfect for entertaining (use smaller cups and make 8 of them!), impressing dinner guests, or simply finding a way to creatively enjoy your coffee, especially in warmer months.

-As I mentioned, they’re unconventional, just like this year.
+As I mentioned, they’re unconventional, just like this year (and my coffee rolls!).
 Though I will say… This coffee trend is more than welcome to stick around in our house.

 This Year… Not so much.
 Cheers to that, eh?

 Coffee Jello Parfaits

 - 3 cups (720mL) water divided

 - ¾ to 1 cup (175-200g) granulated sugar divided

 - ¾ cup half-and-half or any milk you prefer